-Please have your friend contact Michael Koren about volunteering to teach Photoshop techniques at a future "Education Night."
+Please have your friend contact Michael Koren about volunteering to teach Photoshop techniques at a future Seminar Night.
 I'm sure many club members would be interested in learning how the changes were made.

 However, the new version cannot be entered in an SSCC competition.

-"Silver Spring Camera Club Competition Rules and Awards (August 2014)" clearly state, "any image editing or manipulation of digital images must be done by the entrant."
+"Silver Spring Camera Club Competition Rules and Awards" clearly state, "Any image retouching or manipulation of digital images must be done by the entrant."
 That includes images shot on film and later scanned.
+Rules Guru